bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 any request by resetting the stream using a `RESET_STREAM` frame and aborting the reception of further data on that stream using a `STOP_SENDING` frame as described in {{Section 2.4 of QUIC-TRANSPORT}}.

-The user agent client SHOULD gracefully cancel requests if the response is no longer of interest by using the CANCEL frame.
-For example, where a user agent client is attempting to reach a user at multiple endpoints, and has already received a final response from one endpoint that it is satisfied with.
+The UAC SHOULD gracefully cancel requests if the response is no longer of interest by using the `CANCEL` frame.
+For example, where a UAC is attempting to reach a user at multiple endpoints, and has already received a final response from one endpoint that it is satisfied with.

-User agent clients MAY use the error code SIP3_REQUEST_CANCELLED to abruptly cancel requests.
-Upon receipt of this error code, user agent servers MAY abruptly terminate the response using the error code SIP3_REQUEST_REJECTED if no processing was performed.
-User agent clients MUST NOT use the SIP3_REQUEST_REJECTED error code, except when a user agent server has requested closure of the request stream with this error code.
+UACs MAY use the error code SIP3_REQUEST_CANCELLED to abruptly cancel requests.
+Upon receipt of this error code, a UAS MAY abruptly terminate the response using the error code SIP3_REQUEST_REJECTED if no processing was performed.
+A UAC MUST NOT use the SIP3_REQUEST_REJECTED error code, except when the corresponding UAS has requested closure of the request stream with this error code.

-A user agent server receiving a `CANCEL` request (not frame) MUST respond to the request immediately with a 405 Method Not Allowed error as described in Section 21.4.6 of [SIP2.0].
-A user agent server receiving a CANCEL frame for a stream that has not been opened MUST be treated as a connection error of type SIP3_CANCEL_FRAME_CLOSED.
+A UAS receiving a `CANCEL` request (not frame) MUST respond to the request immediately with a 405 Method Not Allowed error as described in Section 21.4.6 of [SIP2.0].
+A user agent server receiving a `CANCEL` frame for a stream that has not been opened MUST be treated as a connection error of type SIP3_CANCEL_FRAME_CLOSED.

 > **Author's Note:** This is because the `CSeq` header has been removed, so the `CANCEL` request method cannot be used.

-The user agent server cancels requests if they are unable or choose not to respond.
-User agent server cancellations are always abrupt cancellations.
-When the user agent server abruptly cancels a request without performing any application processing, the request is considered "rejected".
-The user agent server SHOULD abort its response stream with the error code SIP3_REQUEST_REJECTED.
-In this context, "processed" means that some data from the request stream was passed to some higher layer of software that might have taken some action as a result.
-The user agent client can treat requests rejected by the user agent server as though they had never been sent at all, and may be retried later.
+The UAS cancels requests if they are unable or choose not to respond.
+UAS cancellations are always abrupt cancellations.
+When a UAS abruptly cancels a request without performing any application processing, the request is considered "rejected".
+In this caser, the UAS SHOULD abort its response stream with the error code SIP3_REQUEST_REJECTED.
+(In this context, "processed" means that some data from the request stream was passed to some higher layer of software that might have taken some action as a result.)
+The UAC MAY treat a request rejected by the UAS as though it had never been sent at all, and may retry the request later.

-User agent servers MUST NOT use the SIP3_REQUEST_REJECTED error code for requests that were partially or fully processed.
-When a server abandons a response after partial processing, it SHOULD abort its response stream with the error code SIP3_REQUEST_CANCELLED.
+A UAS MUST NOT use the SIP3_REQUEST_REJECTED error code for requests that were partially or fully processed.
+When a UAS abandons a response after partial processing, it SHOULD abort its response stream with the error code SIP3_REQUEST_CANCELLED.

 ### Malformed requests and responses {#malformed}